kobolabs/epub-spec/README.md

 Embedded audio and video is currently supported on Kobo’s iOS and Android platforms for all content.

 Windows 8 does not currently support embedded audio and video.
 Kobo eInk devices and the desktop app do not support embedded audio and video either but will display any content included as a fallback using the [switch element](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#elemdef-switch) display instead.

+**Autoplay Functionality is not currently supported**

+Kobo's platforms do not currently support autoplay functionality for embedded media.
+Elements using this tag will display but will not begin playback without user interaction.

+Ex. <br>
+`<audio class="myaudio" src="sounds/audio.mp3" autoplay="autoplay">Sample text.</audio>`

 ### JavaScript Support